Qt Entity Creator

 ui_->identifierEdit->setReadOnly(!createMode);

-// Metadata hidden in create mode
+// Provenance tab disabled in create mode (no data yet)

 // Delete disabled in create mode